How Do I Run Local Ads Without Third-Party Cookies?

 Location Targeting Lives On

 Platforms like Google, Meta, and TikTok still let you target ads by city, zip code, or neighborhood.
-They use device location, search queries, and profile info—with permission—to serve hyper-local ads.
+They use device location, search queries, and profile info (with permission) to serve hyper-local ads.
 No cookies necessary.

 Contextual Advertising is Back